grafana/business-charts/docs/sources/tutorials.md

 ## Explore possibilities

-We created this video to demonstrate what this panel is capable of, providing tons of helpful links to code snippets, playgrounds, and other projects.
+This video demonstrates what this panel is capable of, providing tons of helpful links to code snippets, playgrounds, and other projects.

 {{< youtube id="S3PiL1p1v5U" >}}